MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/create-key-vault-for-code-signing.md

 4. Add access policies for the key vault.

-5. Follow one of the these options, depending on your device:
+5. Depending on your device follow one of the these options:

    - For Android, create the .pfx file upload it to the keyvault certificate section.
 More information: [Generate keys](code-sign-android.md#generate-keys)

      :::image type="content" source="media/wrap-canvas-app/wrap-1.png" alt-text="Create a cert for Android.":::